NeuroTechX/EEG-ExPy/doc/getting_started/streaming.md

 eeg.start()
 ```

-These two lines of code abstract a lot of the heavy lifting with respect to switching streaming backends for the variou support devices.
+These two lines of code abstract a lot of the heavy lifting with respect to switching streaming backends for the various support devices.

 ## Supported Devices